 Feel free to share great redemptions you found as a comment!

-Hilton really devalued the points in 2013.
+Hilton heavily devalued the points in 2013.
 The redemption prices have more than doubled for many hotels.
-Before that, you needed at most 50.000 points (except Waldorf Astoria properties) for one night.
-After that it was 80.000 points.
+Before that, you needed at most 50,000 points (except Waldorf Astoria properties) for one night.
+After that it was 80,000 points.

 However, there was also a new benefit: Silver, Gold and Platinum customers receive the 5th night for free when they book their redemption stay